Why Trucks Will Uncouple from Human Drivers Sooner than You Think

 The driverless truck is no longer a fanciful idea that will materialize in some future world.
 The technology has advanced rapidly over recent years, and I believe that we’ll see these automated vehicles on our highways in the near future.
 Here’s why. » Read More

-Over the Road, Supply Chain, Technology, Uncategorized
+Over the Road, Supply Chain, Supply Chain Technology

 Why Allowing Driverless Trucks on Public Highways is Still More Than 10 Years Away